aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/03 - Sites.md

 ## Interaction With LORIS

 **Sites** have a direct impact on results returned in all LORIS modules.
-Users are only able to access data which has been collected by the sites they are affiliated with in most modules.
+Users are only able to access data which has been collected by the sites they are affiliated with (in most modules).

 > note: Sessions are tagged with a specific site but are only accessible to users if and only if the candidate itself is affiliated with a site to which the user belongs.